xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 * all good players have someone with great athleticism in the family genes

 # NLU Podcast, Episode 408, Players preview
-* Kevin Na would give Tony Finau a hint: just be more agressive
+* Kevin Na would give Tony Finau a hint: just be more aggressive
 * there are statisticians on the tour and they they tell you it is better to miss left here when the flag is here on every course